san diego moving team

 With all of the great family-friendly experiences and locations in the area, Del Mar is a great area for families to live.
 The cost of living is expensive, but the area has a lot to offer.

-Coronado has a population of over 24,500 and is described as a small beach community with an island feel.
+Coronado has a population of about 20,000 and is described as a small beach community with an island feel.
 Similar to Oceanside, Coronado is popular with current military personnel and ex-military personnel due to the city’s connection with the Navy.

 The Hotel Del Coronado is a gem with a lot of history.
 Over the years, the hotel has opened its door to many celebrities, presidents, and royalty.
 There were multiple movies filmed at the Hotel Del Coronado, including Marilyn Monroe’s famous movie Some Like It Hot.
 L. Frank Baum, the writer and creator of The Wizard of Oz, did a lot of his writing there as well.
 If you’re a fan of Old Hollywood, it’s a location worth checking out.